sirenze/lmkbc-2025-submission/README.md

 - ``SubjectEntity``: the subject entity (string)
 - ``Relation``: the relation (string)
+- ``ObjectEntities``: the predicted object entity strings
-- ``ObjectEntitiesID``: the predicted object entities ID, which should be a list of Wikidata IDs (strings).
+- ``ObjectEntitiesID``: the predicted object entity IDs, which should be a list of Wikidata IDs (strings).

 This is an example of how to write a prediction file: